h5bp/server-configs-apache/.github/CONTRIBUTING.md

 # Contributing to Apache Server Configs

 ♥ [Apache Server Configs](https://github.com/h5bp/server-configs-apache) and
 want to get involved?
 Thanks!
-There are plenty of ways you can help!
+We're actively looking for folks interested in helping out and there are plenty of ways you can help!

-First of all, please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,